zhyx12/SimpleKD/README.md

 # CVPR2024
 This is the code for our paper: Robust Knowledge Distillation for Generalizable Vision-Language Models.
+The code.zip contains everything here and can be downloaded directly.

 ## Project structure